 When, Why, and How Does Your Body Burn Fat?

 I like to think of the last several decades of diets and styles of exercising as a giant, society-wide study on the exact mechanisms of how our bodies burn fat.
-And finally, in 2020 and after many trials and errors (remember the low-fat decades?), I think we have a good grasp on what works and what doesn’t.
+And finally, near the end of 2021 and after many trials and errors (remember the low-fat decades?), I think we have a good grasp on what works and what doesn’t.

 While nowadays we dislike the way our body seems to store fat so readily, historically it was a massive benefit.
 Food was obviously not found in stores and took quite a bit of effort to get, even if that food was being gathered.
 Calories were steadily burned from the constant movement of simply living, without machines or vehicles or grocery stores.
 As such, our bodies rapidly figured out that they needed to be extremely conservative with energy (aka, calories) just in case food wasn’t available for a day or two.